-Feature Description of Potential Effects Mitigation Measures Dust created as a result of construction has the potential to settle on adjacent vegetation, disturbing wildlife, and their habitat.
-Dust from the work areas will be controlled through suppressants (e.g., water).
-Wildlife Habitat loss.
-Additional studies to support detailed design will be completed in fall 2021 to identify if hibernaculum are located within the Project footprint.
+Feature Description of Potential Effects Mitigation Measures • If extensive invasion of non-native species is identified as a result of the Project, contingency measures may include an applicable herbicide application.
+A herbicide application plan will be developed as required and submitted to the TRCA for review.
+Dust created as a result of construction has the potential to settle on adjacent vegetation, disturbing wildlife, and their habitat. • Dust from the work areas will be controlled through suppressants (e.g., water).
+Wildlife Habitat loss. • Additional studies to support detailed design will be completed in spring 2022 to identify if hibernaculum are located within the Project footprint.
 The results of the work will be included with the O. Reg.
-166/06 application package for TRCA review; • A Wildlife Management Plan shall be developed during detailed design and followed accordingly; • The site shall be swept prior to each day to ensure no mammals or herpetofauna are found within the construction limits; ÷ • Exclusionary fencing shall be installed to eliminate access to the project area in advance of construction to prevent reptiles, amphibians, and some mammals to the site; and ۱ • Workers shall be provided with training on safe handling procedures for relocating wildlife from the construction site. ÷ Injury or loss of life due to vehicle strikes and other large machinery, or collision with other Speed limits within the construction areas will be implemented and posted to reduce the possibility o vehicle / wildlife collisions; and f structures. • The design of the building shall include the provision of bird-safe window treatment in compliance with Metrolinx DS-05. ı Destruction of nests and habitat during tree • A Wildlife Management Plan shall be developed during detailed design and followed accordingly; T clearing activities. • Vegetation will be removed outside of the breeding bird window between September 1 and March 31 o any given year to minimize impacts to breeding birds; f If vegetation must be removed during the breeding bird timing window: Nest and nesting activity searches will be conducted in areas defined as simple habitat (i.e., the CUM1-1 community) by a qualified Ecologist/Avian Biologist no more than 24 hours prior to vegetation removal.
-Nesting activity will be documented when it consists of confirmed breeding evidence, as defined by OBBA criteria (Cadman M. D., Sutherland, Beck, Lepage, & Couturier 2007); о д If an active nest or confirmed nesting activity of a migratory bird is observed in simple habitat regardless of the timing window recommended, a species specific buffer area following ECCC guidelines will be applied to the nest or confirmed nesting activity wherein no vegetation remova will be permitted until the young have fledged from the nest.
-The radius of the buffer will depend on species, level of disturbance and landscape context (Government of Canada, 1994), which will be confirmed by a qualified Ecologist/Avian Biologist, but will protect a minimum of 10 m around the nest or nesting; and
+166/06 application package for TRCA review; A Wildlife Management Plan shall be developed during detailed design and followed accordingly; • The site shall be swept prior to each day to ensure no mammals or herpetofauna are found within the construction limits.
+Sweeps will be conducted by a qualified Ecologist; • Exclusionary fencing shall be installed to eliminate access to the Project area in advance of construction to prevent reptiles, amphibians, and some mammals to the site; and • Workers shall be provided with training on how to identify species of conservation concern and safe handling procedures for relocating wildlife from the construction site.
+Injury or loss of life due to vehicle strikes and other large machinery, or collision with other structures.
+Speed limits within the construction areas will be implemented and posted to reduce the possibility of vehicle / wildlife collisions; and Light Spillage • Light spillage will be taken into consideration during detailed design and shall include the use of Dark Sky compliant fixtures as outlined in TGS Version 3; and • Bird-friendly building design principles in accordance with the highest applicable TGS shall be taken into consideration (i.e., visual markers applied to the first exterior surface shall be considered).
+Destruction of nests and habitat during tree clearing activities.
+A Wildlife Management Plan shall be developed during detailed design and followed accordingly; Vegetation will be removed outside of the breeding bird window between September 1 and March 31 of any given year to minimize impacts to breeding birds; If vegetation must be removed during the breeding bird timing window: Nest and nesting activity searches will be conducted in areas defined as simple habitat (i.e., the CUM1-1 community) by a qualified Ecologist/Avian Biologist no more than 24 hours prior to vegetation removal.
+Nesting activity will be documented when it consists of confirmed breeding evidence, as defined by OBBA criteria (Cadman M. D., Sutherland, Beck, Lepage, & Couturier, 2007);